biopet/biopet/docs/pipelines/carp.md

 }
 ~~~

-What's important there is that you can specify the control ChIP-seq experiment(s) for a given sample.
-These controls are usually ChIP-seq runs from input DNA and/or from treatment with nonspecific binding proteins such as IgG.
+What's important here is that you can specify the control ChIP-seq experiment(s) for a given sample.
+These controls are usually
+ChIP-seq runs from input DNA and/or from treatment with nonspecific binding proteins such as IgG.
 In the example above, we are specifying `sample_Y` as the control for `sample_X`.

 ### Pipeline Settings Configuration